 This step you can skip if you would rather use a store bought milk alternative or if using an animal milk.
 This is my favorite recipe to date for making almond milk, and it is highly addicting (you've been warned).

-By substituting almond flour for whole almonds, the amount of work is greatly reduced, and start to finish the project takes well under 10 minutes (including clean up).
-I always make a full batch of this recipie, which you can too by just doubling the ingredients.
+By substituting almond flour for whole almonds, the amount of work is greatly reduced, and from start to finish the project takes well under 10 minutes (including clean up).
+I always make a full batch of this recipe, which you can too by just doubling the ingredients.

 The recipe relies on the use of a high power blender, but a normal blender will work well too (it just may take longer to blend to a silky-smooth consistency).